Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Conclusion

 \section{Conclusion}

 In this paper, we investigate structured and abstractive reasoning on images enriched with multi-modal relational knowledge for MLLMs.
-To address this research gap, we design a data engine that synthesizes {\task} instruction data and introduces {\task} capabilities to models through a customized training and evaluation pipeline.
-We systematically assess model performance and thoroughly validate the extent of current MLLMs' {\task} capabilities, as well as the improvements enabled by our pipeline.
-Furthermore, we conduct comprehensive analyses of task transferability, data scalability, and design reasonability with intuitive cases to show the effectiveness of our design.
+To address this research gap, we design a data engine that synthesizes {\task} instruction data and introduces {\task} capabilities to MLLMs through a customized training and evaluation pipeline with knowledge-informed KGRPO to decrease the hallucination in the CoT for better performance.
+We systematically assess model performance and thoroughly validate the extent of current MLLMs' {\task} capabilities, as well as the improvements enabled by our two-stage pipeline.
+Furthermore, we conduct comprehensive analyses of task transferability, data scalability, and design reasonability with general capability retention experiments to show the effectiveness of our full-stack design.